HuyTu7/YelpBusinessesRecommender/README.md

 - Work: where all code resides.
 - Documents: All the documents provided by the professor.
 - Sample Data: The filtered data files and sample initial files.
+Code Folder Details:
+- The ReadData\_AG.py is used for reading csv files, merging data, reducing dimensionality of data and data modification like modifying the rating.